How to Kill Whiteflies

-1. Natural and Organic Controls — Insecticidal soaps and neem oils are best if you have small children and pets in the household.
-Both leave only a miniscule environmental footprint.
-Neem oils work effectively by suffocating the insect, but you should follow the instructions exactly to prevent burning or scalding the plant.
-Test your plants by administering neem oil to a small section and waiting 24 hours to see if burning/scalding occurs.
+1. Controls — Insecticidal soaps & neem oils are best if you have children & pets in the house.
+Both leave a small environmental footprint.
+Neem oils work by suffocating the insect, but you should follow the instructions exactly to prevent burning or scalding plants.
+Test plants by administering neem oil to a small section and waiting 24 hours to see if burning/scalding occurs.
 Soaps and oils kill on contact, so don’t forget to reapply two or three times.
 These solutions work best if the temperature is less than 90 degrees.
 Hotter temperatures also encourage browning or wilting leaves.

 2. Aluminum Reflective Mulch — The mulch makes it difficult for whiteflies to find the host plants.
 They are, in a sense, blinded by the light.
 This approach is particularly good for protecting your vegetables from diseases that whiteflies can transmit.

 3. Yellow Sticky Traps — Use these to collect whiteflies lurking among your crops.
 Not only will they capture annoying little whiteflies in your home or garden but will also get rid of aphids, thrips, leap miners, gnats and fruit flies.
 These flies are drawn to yellow and our Safer® Brand Sticky Whitefly Trap is sticky enough to catch the pests.